Agnitor44/tvTrack/README.md

 Everything is saved on a local storage (using StickyState) so do not worry about your list disappearing.
-I'm open top hear some suggestions about the app.
+I'm open to hear some suggestions about the app.

 You can test app here => https://60397f29d682050ad488836e--showfinder.netlify.app/